CALL 02 9723 8080

 Child Support After 18

 Your child is turning 18 in a few more weeks and you must be wondering if you can claim child support after 18.
 Child support does end at the age of 18 and there are a few things that may come to mind when you are thinking of this.
 For instance, have they been employed?
 Do you still need financial provisions for your child?
-These questions are covered within this article, so let’s get to it.
+These questions are covered in this article, so let’s get to it.
+Importantly, child support for children who are over 18 is called child maintenance.

 Eligibility For Child Support After 18